 And while many financial institutions may believe they’re already collecting sufficient data to smooth the transition, industry experts warn that some data practices may fall short of what will be needed.
-The actual specific data needs won’t be known until the CECL proposal is finalized, but in general, more data will be better, and loan-level data over time is key, according to Tim McPeak, senior risk management consultant at Sageworks.
+The actual specific data needs won’t be known until the CECL proposal is finalized, but in general, more data will be better, and loan-level data over time is key, according to Tim McPeak, senior risk management consultant at Abrigo.

 Financial institutions will have some time before having to implement CECL, but the time to review data collection practices and plans is now if financial institutions expect to prepare for changes that will be needed in the transition.
-One informal survey conducted by Sageworks and Crowe Horwath during a webinar for bankers on developing a roadmap for CECL found that most respondents felt their data sources were meeting their current needs but they were not meeting anticipated needs under CECL.
+One informal survey conducted by Abrigo and Crowe Horwath during a webinar for bankers on developing a roadmap for CECL found that most respondents felt their data sources were meeting their current needs but they were not meeting anticipated needs under CECL.

 Here are four ways that the data currently tracked by bank and credit unions may be inadequate when it comes to being prepared for CECL.